pmd/pmd/docs/pages/pmd/devdocs/major_contributions/adding_a_new_antlr_based_language.md

     Add your fully qualified class name as a single line into it.

 ## 10. Create an abstract rule class for the language
-*   You need to create your own `AbstractRule` in order to interface your language with PMD's generic rule execution.
+*   You need to create your own abstract rule class in order to interface your language with PMD's generic rule execution.
 *   See [`AbstractSwiftRule`](https://github.com/pmd/pmd/blob/master/pmd-swift/src/main/java/net/sourceforge/pmd/lang/swift/AbstractSwiftRule.java) as an example.
 *   The rule basically just extends